sandoche/NaivecoinStake-Proof-of-Stake-Website/_i18n/en/_posts/2018-08-04-05-Transaction-relaying.md

 * the state of the blockchain ( =the blocks and transactions that are included to the blockchain)
 * unconfirmed transactions ( =the transactions that are not yet included in the blockchain)

+This chapter has been copied from the original [Naivecoin tutorial](https://lhartikk.github.io) made by [Lauri Hartikka](https://github.com/lhartikk) and adapted for the Proof of Stake consensus.
+See the original page here: [https://lhartikk.github.io/jekyll/update/2017/07/10/chapter5.html](https://lhartikk.github.io/jekyll/update/2017/07/10/chapter5.html)

 ## Transaction pool
 We will store our unconfirmed transactions in a new entity called “transaction pool” (also known as “mempool” in bitcoin).
 Transaction pool is a structure that contains all of the “unconfirmed transactions” our node know of.
 In this simple implementation we will just use a list.
 ``` ts